 The Company conducts business, either directly or indirectly, in numerous countries and accordingly is subject to a multitude of legal requirements impacting the industries in which it operates.
-Changes to existing laws and regulations or new laws and regulations could impose new requirements and additional costs on the Company and its suppliers, making the Company's products more costly to produce, forcing the Company to change its existing business practices.
-Any resulting costs increases could place the Company at a competitive disadvantage as compared to other watch brands and sales of its products could decline, adversely affecting its financial condition and results of operations.
+Changes to existing laws and regulations or new laws and regulations could impose new requirements and additional costs on the Company and its suppliers, making the Company's products or packaging more costly to produce, forcing the Company to change its existing business practices.
+Any resulting costs increases could place the Company at a competitive disadvantage and sales of its products could decline, adversely affecting its financial condition and results of operations.